botdotpy/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
-Tic-tac-toe python programm created using the tkinter library.
+Tic-tac-toe python program created using the tkinter library.